dxw/playbook/_includes/sections/work-we-do/sharing-our-expertise.md

 expertise.

 We work hard to design events that are accessible, inclusive and safe.
 We ask attendees about their individual access and support needs.

-We publish a code of conduct for every event we host, and require one from every event we are involved with.
+We publish a code of conduct for all the events we host.
+And we expect the hosts of events we are involved in to apply similar standards to the conduct of their sponsors, event organisers and participants.

 #### Attending events